thombashi/pytablewriter/docs/pages/examples/table_format/elasticsearch.rst

 Elasticsearch
 ----------------------------
-|ElasticsearchWriter| class can create an index and put documents for each row to Elasticsearch from a matrix of data.
+|ElasticsearchWriter| class can create an index and put documents for each row to Elasticsearch from a data matrix.

 .. include:: elasticsearch_example.txt